Flash flooding in parts of West Virginia from severe storms

 There were no immediate reports of any deaths or injuries.

-In a letter Sunday afternoon, senators and delegates representing Pendleton, Preston, Randolph and Tucker counties asking Gov. Jim Justice to respond quickly to the flooding.
-An emergency declaration would allow counties to use state resources to respond to flood-hit areas.
+In a letter Sunday afternoon, state senators and delegates representing Pendleton, Preston, Randolph and Tucker counties asked the governor to respond quickly so state resources could quickly reach the flood-hit areas.

-"Although it is too early to get a true picture of all the damage and the estimated cost of repairs, it is apparent that it is extensive," said state Sen. Bill Hamilton, whose multi-county district includes Pendleton and Randolph counties.
-"Roads and bridges destroyed, homes, schools, farms and businesses damaged.
-We respectfully request that Governor Justice declare an emergency so we can get help and funds for the people of these counties."
+Justice, after being briefed Sunday on the extent of the flooding, said in a news release that he would make an emergency declaration official on Monday.

-The letter indicated residents needing assistance should call their county's emergency management agency.
+The statement said the governor also authorized the state Department of Homeland Security and the West Virginia emergency management director to speed state resources to those in need.
+The West Virginia National Guard also was called to assist flood victims and the state's emergency operations center was activated.

 According to The Inter-Mountain of Elkins, the Randolph County Commission said in a statement that the flooding knocked homes off their foundations in the Harman, Job and Whitmer area of the state.
 It added that volunteer fire departments and swift boat rescue crews were sent to assist residents.